 Chino Creek (Figure 3-13a).
 During the late 1990s, groundwater levels along Chino Creek increased, particularly along the north reach of Chino Creek, where groundwater levels increased by over 30 feet.
 The increase in groundwater levels was most likely due to reduced pumping in the area.
-Since 2000, groundwater levels have remained relatively stable, even as Chino Basin Desalter pumping commenced and increased at CDA wells I-I, I-2, I-3, I-4, I-16, I-17, I-18, I-20, and I-21 to the north of Chino Creek (see inset map on Figure 3-13b).
-Since 2017, total pumping at these Chino Basin Desalter wells in the Chino Creek area has been at historically low volumes, contributing to a decrease in pumping in this area.
+Since 2000, groundwater levels have remained relatively stable, even as Chino Basin Desalter pumping commenced and increased at CDA wells I-I, I-2, I-3, I-4, I-16, I-17, I-18, I-20, and I-21 to the north of Chino Creek (see inset map on Figure 3-13a).
+Since 2017, total pumping at these Chino Desalter wells in the Chino Creek area has been at historically low volumes, contributing to a decrease in pumping in this area.

-From 2015-2022, the measured groundwater levels at the PBHSP monitoring wells along Chino Creek show a slight increasing trend along the northern portion of Chino Creek (PB-9/1, PB-8, and RP2-MW3) and stable trend along the central reach, (PB-7/1), and a slight decreasing trend along the southern reach (PB-6/1).
+From 2015-2023, the measured groundwater levels at the PBHSP monitoring wells along Chino Creek show an increasing trend along the northern portion of Chino Creek (PB-9/1, PB-8, and RP2-MW3) and stable trend along the central and southern reach, (PB-7/1 and PB-6/1).
 Groundwater levels fluctuate seasonally, in some cases by more than 15 feet, under the seasonal stresses of pumping and recharge.
-During the winter months of WY 2017 and 2019, groundwater levels at the PBHSP monitoring wells increased to their highest recorded levels, likely in response to the recharge of stormwater discharge in unlined creeks and the associated surface-water reservoir that ponds behind Prado Dam.
-Over the last year (September 2021 to September 2022) groundwater levels decreased by 0.5 feet along the upper northern reach of Chino Creek (PB-9/1), increased by up to 1.5 feet along lower northern reach (PB-8, and RP3-MW3), and decreased by up to 0.5 feet along the southern reach of Chino Creek (PB-7/1 and PB-6/1).
+During the winter months of WY 2017, 2019, and 2023, groundwater levels at the PBHSP monitoring wells increased to their highest recorded levels, likely in response to the recharge of stormwater discharge in unlined creeks and the associated surface-water reservoir that ponds behind Prado Dam.
+Over the last year (September 2022 to September 2023) groundwater levels increased about 1 foot along the upper northern reach of Chino Creek (PB-9/1), increased by up to 2 feet along lower northern reach (PB-8, and RP3-MW3), and increased by up to 3 feet along the southern reach of Chino Creek (PB-7/1 and PB-6/1).

-The Average Growing-Season NDVI and the air photo analyses along Chino Creek show that changes in the vegetation were relatively minor during 2021 to 2022 (discussed in Section 3.1), and the NDVI increased at all of the areas.
-Hence, the main observations and conclusions for the period of 2021 to 2022 for the Chino Creek reach are that groundwater levels slightly increased or decreased, and the riparian vegetation did not change significantly.
+The Average Growing-Season NDVI and the air photo analyses along Chino Creek show that changes in the vegetation were relatively minor during 2022 to 2023 (discussed in Section 3.1), and the NDVI increased at two of the areas, stayed the same at one area, and decreased at one area.
+Hence, the main observations and conclusions for the period of 2022 to 2023 for the Chino Creek reach are that groundwater levels increased, and the riparian vegetation did not change significantly.

 Mill Creek.
 (Figure 3-13b).
 During the 1990s, groundwater levels along Mill Creek increased, particularly along the north reach of Mill Creek where groundwater levels increased by about 10 feet, most likely due to reduced agricultural pumping in the area.
 Since 2000, groundwater levels have declined, particularly along the north reach of Mill Creek where groundwater levels have declined by up to 15 feet.
 The decline in groundwater levels was most likely due to the onset and progressive increase in Chino Basin Desalter pumping at CDA wells I-5, I-6, I-7, I-8, I-9, I-10, I-11, I-20, I-21 to the north of Mill Creek (see inset map on Figure 3-13b).
-Since 2017, total pumping at these Chino Basin Desalter wells in the Mill Creek area have progressively increased to a historically high volume, contributing to the increase in the total pumping observed in this area.
+Since 2017, total pumping at these Chino Desalter wells in the Mill Creek area have progressively increased, reaching a historically high volume in 2021 and slightly declining after, contributing to the overall increase in the total pumping observed in this area.